aspnet-contrib/AspNet.Security.OAuth.Providers/.github/PULL_REQUEST_TEMPLATE.md

 _Summarize the changes this Pull Request makes._

-_If adding a new provider, please ensure you have included appropiate test(s)._
+_If adding a new provider, please ensure you have included appropriate test(s)._

 _Please include a reference to a GitHub issue if appropriate._